 Such wounds can be accidentally hooking your hand if the fish jumps around as you try to grab it or lose your footing and fall into the water or rocks.
 I have heard many stories of these sorts of things happening.

 If you are on a boat, then always wear a lifejacket, its the law!
 Losing your footing and falling overboard on a boat is very common.
 Between items moving around on a boat, tripping over things on the floor, and losing balance from the waves can all result in you falling overboard.

 If you ever run out of gasoline or your battery dies.
 Make sure to keep a high powered flashlight on board to signal passing boats for help.
 If you can hear or see a boat in the distance, use an air horn or a flare to signal for help.
 Keep some oars on board so that you can paddle back to shore.
 If you hear or see another boat’s navigational lights, you can use an air horn or a flare to get their attention and signal for help.

 Where Is It Legal To Fish At Night?

 Fishing can be good at any time of day, but fishing at night can be very productive.
 The reason for this can be due to less traffic on the waters, disturbing the fish, cooler waters, and the moon’s effect on the tides and currents.

 Is it good to go fishing on a full moon?

-According to different studies, a full moon (visually in the night sky) seems to have little effect on fishing, but instead, it is the lunar phase that affects the water tides and currents that is more of a contributing factor.
+According to different studies, fishing during a full moon seems to have little effect on fish, but instead, it is the lunar phase that affects the water tides and currents that is more of a contributing factor.

 Can fish see lures at night?

-A fish can see objects such as lures at night, but how they see it is very different than humans.
+A fish can see lures at night, but how they see it is very different than humans.
 Depending on how deep a fish lives, a lure’s colour is less of a factor.
-Deeper the water, the more likely the lure’s colour will be black, creating a silhouetted figure against the night sky.
+The deeper the water, the more likely the lure’s colour will be black, creating a silhouetted figure against the night sky.